GrandDawn/python-animdustry/README.md

 Due to the bad performance of python, many things have been deleted.

 I rewrite this game because I think rhythm games are not good enough without custom games.

+Oxynoe's skill has been editted because it is too similar to crawler.

 ## compiling

 No mobile phone support.